datacarpentry/semester-biology/syllabus.md

 ### Assignment policy

 Assignments are due Monday night by 11:59 pm Eastern Time.
 Assignments should be submitted via Canvas.
-This allows you to be finished with one week's material before starting the next week's material.
+This timing allows you to be finished with one week's material before starting the next week's material.